Exact critical exponents for vector operators in the 3d Ising model and conformal invariance: Conclusion

 \section{Conclusion}

-To conclude, we have shown that there exists a family of eigenoperators which transform as vectors under rotations, are scalars under the internal group, are not total derivatives and whose scaling dimension receive no loop correction.
-Among these operators lies the operator previously analyzed in a Monte-Carlo simulation in $d=3$ \cite{rychkov}, $O_4^3=\int_x\phi^3\partial_\mu \Delta\phi$ which has the lowest scaling dimension in $d=4$ and which couples to the dominant operator in $d=2$.
+To conclude, we have shown that there exists a family of eigenoperators which transform as vectors under rotations, are scalars under the internal group and whose scaling dimension receive no loop correction.
+Among these operators lies the operator previously analyzed in a Monte-Carlo simulation in $d=3$ \cite{rychkov}, $O_4^3=\int_x\phi^3\partial_\mu \Delta\phi$ which has the lowest scaling dimension in $d=4$.
 This result is interesting at the light of the sufficient condition under which scale invariance implies conformal invariance, mentioned in the introduction.
-Indeed, as long as we admit that this operator couples to the leading integrated operator, its scaling dimension being larger than $-1$, we would have an alternative proof that scale invariance implies conformal invariance in all dimensions for the Ising universality class.
+Indeed, as long as we admit (as is usually assumed) that this operator couples to the leading integrated operator, its scaling dimension being larger than $-1$, we would have an alternative proof to the one of \cite{delamotte} that scale invariance implies conformal invariance in all dimensions for the Ising universality class.